Assisted training flexible [AsA flex]

 What is AsA [flex]?

 AsA stands for Assisted Training [flexible].
-It supports young people and young adults in obtaining initial qualifications, during training, and during the transition to work.
+It supports young people and young adults in entry-level qualifications, during training and in the transition to employment.

 Who can participate?

-Young people who are unable to start or continue vocational training without support or who are likely to have difficulties completing their vocational training are eligible for funding or can participate.
+Eligible for funding or participation are young people who cannot start or continue vocational training without support, or who are expected to have difficulties completing their vocational training.

 AsA[flex] is free of charge for companies and participants.
-AsA is funded by the Federal Employment Agency.
+AsA is financed by the Federal Employment Agency.

-Stabilization of the training relationship or entry-level qualification and securing the completion of the training.
+Stabilization of the apprenticeship or entry-level qualification and securing the completion of the apprenticeship.

 What content and services does Asa flex include?